The Space-Ring System (SRS)

 MODULAR DESIGN – allows the SRS to be installed on non-insulated piping for personnel protection guards.
 It is unrivalled in performance, offering a unique fit to perforated cladding installation.

 INSTALLATION – the SRS is installed with the standard tools carried by an insulation engineer, and requires very little additional installation training.
 The two sections of the support rings are held in place with pop rivets and the bolts screwed into place.
-Support rings are usually installed at 500mm centres along a pipeline.
-The rings are themselves corrosion resistant and prevents dissimilar metal contact.
+Support rings are usually installed at 500mm centres along a pipeline but this, however, is subject to specified requirements.

 APPLICATION – SRS can be installed on any size diameter piping from small bore too much larger sizes.
 IT can also be installed on square ducting, and for vessels and tanks.